 Short-term policies are perfect if your situation is like ours: you have employment lined up but may not have insurance coverage for a couple of months.

 Oftentimes, these insurance policies cover the bare minimum of medical expenses, so you may need to put off routine checkups until after your new insurance kicks in.
-However, these policies can be an option when COBRA is not affordable.
+However, these policies can give you a more affordable way to avoid bankruptcy in case of a medical emergency.

 The Bottom Line